100phlecs/tailwind_formatter/README.md

 In this algorithm, classes are sorted by "layers".
 All `sm:` variants are grouped together, even if it's a chain of 4 variants.
-So, for example, `dark:sm:hover:text-gray-600` will be placed before any `sm:` and `hover:` variants, because `dark:` has precedence over `sm:` and `hover:`.
+So for example, `dark:sm:hover:text-gray-600` will be placed before any `sm:` and `hover:` variants, because `dark:` has precedence over `sm:` and `hover:`.

-Thus, in order to achieve more consistency, the variant chain is ordered.
+Thus in order to achieve more consistency, the variant chain is ordered.
 So, `dark:sm:hover:text-gray-600` transforms to `sm:dark:hover:text-gray-600`.

 ## Custom classes

-As a bonus, this plugin supports the [Phoenix variants](https://fly.io/phoenix-files/phoenix-liveview-tailwind-variants/) that ship with new applications.
+As a bonus this plugin supports the [Phoenix variants](https://fly.io/phoenix-files/phoenix-liveview-tailwind-variants/) that ship with new applications.

-Otherwise, custom classes are not supported at this time.
+Otherwise custom classes are not supported at this time.
 It may be supported in the future.

-As this is quite new, there may be some Tailwind classes missing.
+As this is quite new there may be some Tailwind classes missing.

 ## Credits